chronolator/CreateMOK/README.md

 # CreateMOK
 Bash script which will attempt to create a Machine Owner Key (MOK) on a UEFI system.
+On a UEFI system, if SecureBoot is enabled, loadable kernel modules (LKMs) cannot be installed.
-This will allow a user to sign Loadable Kernel Modules (LKMs) when secure boot is enabled.
+This script will help to create a key to sign LKMs when SecureBoot is enabled.

 ## Dependencies
 Ensure your system is utilizing UEFI.